risk-first/website/docs/risks/Coordination-Risk/Decision-Making.md

 Since [Coordination](/tags/Coordination-Risk) is about [Resource Allocation](Coordination-Risk#problems-of-coordination) the skills of staff can potentially be looked at as resources to allocate.
 This means handling [Coordination Risk](/tags/Coordination-Risk) issues like:

  - People leaving, taking their [Internal Models](/tags/Internal-Model) and expertise with them ([Key Person Risk](/tags/Staff-Risk)).
- - People requiring external training, to understand new tools and techniques ([Learning Curve Risk](/tags/Learning-Curve-Risk)).
+ - People requiring external training, to understand new tools and techniques ([Internal Model](/tags/Internal-Model-Risk)).
  - People being protective about their knowledge in order to protect their jobs ([Agency Risk](/tags/Agency-Risk)).

 > "As a rough rule, three programmers organised into a team can do only twice the work of a single programmer of the same ability - because of time spent on coordination problems." - [Gerald Wienberg, _The Psychology of Computer Programming_](https://en.wikipedia.org/wiki/Gerald_Weinberg)